 - Valeriano is also known as Giulano.

 - Eggshell Clothing: The eponymous character wears half of his egg shell as a hat.
-It has multiple utilities, as he has used it even as an improvised raft.
+It has multiple utilities, including a memorable one in the second series's opening, in which he uses it as an improvised raft.

 - Iconic Item: Calimero's egg shell.